Designing & Constructing Amazing Outdoor Living Spaces

-With the rise in new home construction in Bargersville and western Greenwood comes increased demand for customized landscaping.
+With the rise in new home construction in Bargersville and western Greenwood, there comes an increased demand for customized landscaping, including Lynchburg driveway paving by C & A and Sons Paving.
 Many of the new homes have minimal softscaping and hardscaping.
 Mike has noticed that new homeowners are often eager to add a paver patio, fire pit and trees for added privacy.

 The Powells are also refreshing established structures—situations in which people have lived in a home for a couple of decades and are ready for a change so they decide to modify their outdoor living space.

 “These are homes where landscaping has outgrown the space,” Mike says.
 “They are wanting to start over and look at expanding patio areas or adding other outdoor elements like seat walls or fire features.

 “We also continue to see trends of homeowners installing pools and hot tubs and with that comes the need for landscaping the surrounding areas.”

 Mike recommends engaging a landscape designer early in the pool project so drainage, hardscape surrounds and plantings are part of the overall pool design.
 Maintaining these is a must along with drain cleaning.
 You can also add Outdoor Step Handrails to enhance the look of the landscaping.

 Plus, with interest rates at historical lows and “staycations” at an all-time high, pools and hot tubs are often being included in the initial new home build.
 Sometimes along with that people choose to also add hardscape areas with firepits and additional gathering spaces.

 Marietta points out that while adding a swimming pool doesn’t directly translate into a dollar-for-dollar rate of return on investment, if it provides years of enjoyment and value for the family, it’s certainly worth doing.

 “Their personal enjoyment is the true measure of the rate of return,” Marietta says.